7 Surprising Benefits Of Keeping Your Blog Up To Date

 We list 7 great reasons to keep your company blog updated on a regular basis.

-After launching a company blog with a few weeks of killer content, it is easy to let the blog fall by the wayside.
-Everyone assumes that someone else on the team has the time to do extensive research and write some excellent lead-generating content, but without a plan, this may not happen.
+After launching a company blog with a few weeks of killer content, it’s easy to let it fall by the wayside.
+Everyone assumes that someone else on the team has the time to do extensive research and write some excellent lead-generating content.
+But without a plan, this may not happen.

 Most professional bloggers swear by “batch blogging,” where you get started with writing and find yourself finished faster than expected.
 Switching who writes each month keeps the ideas and style fresh on the blog as well.